Touhma/DSP_Galactic_Scale/README.md

 ## How much systems can you generate ?

-You can slide the number of system up to 255 instead of 64.
+You can slide the number of system up to 1024 instead of 64.
 Be carefull if your pc is slow ^^
+---> everything past 255 is experimental !
+Test it at your own risk :)